LichieLich/controlormetabug/README.md

 1. Clone this repo
 2. Go to `src/main/java/App.java` and run `main()`

-Expected behavior: method works well, doc page was opened in the new tab.
+Expected behavior: method works fine, doc page was opened in the new tab.

-Actual behavior: assertion fails as click on the link with `CONTROLORMETA` modifier doesn't open doc page in the new tab, but opens it in the current one, like without modifiers at all.
+Actual behavior: assertion fails because clicking on the link with the CONTROLORMETA modifier doesn't open the doc page in the new tab, but in the current tab, as if no modifier were used at all.

+This is for the MacOS system only.